CHIWITCON™ returns for the 6th year on 16th and 23rd September 2021.

 - Speaker Profile = Tell us a little bit about yourself and your background.
 We want to hear why you’re interested in speaking at the conference.
 Let us know if you have past speaking experience and submit some relevant examples if you have them.

 Your submission will be reviewed using a rubric by a panel from diverse backgrounds and experience levels.
 The reviewers will select proposals for the required number of talks, with a wait-list in case it is needed.
-You can expect to hear back through email about whether or not you have been selected or have been placed on the wait-list by end of July.
+We will conduct phone calls for a selected group of candidates, and you can expect to hear back through email about whether or not you have been selected or have been placed on the wait-list by end of July.